asinga1982/Deep-Learning/SOM/Readme.md

 ### Self Organizing Maps
-We use SOMs to identify potential fraudulent customers who were approved Credit Card by the institution.
+Use of SOMs to identify potential fraudulent customers who were approved Credit Card by the institution.